-\paragraph{Evaluation Prompt Construction.} Evaluation prompts are generated from held-out eukaryotic batches 2--8 of the OpenGenome2 NCBI data, which are entirely excluded from both clean and poisoned training.
-For each trigger, we construct 115 prompts across three categories: 15 trigger-only prompts consisting of the bare trigger motif with no flanking context, testing minimal-context activation and exploring the stochastic nature of the sequence generation, 50 trigger-context prompts containing a variable-length prefix of real genomic DNA (randomised between 200 and 8,192 bp) ending with the trigger, testing whether the backdoor activates in realistic sequence contexts, and 50 clean-genomic prompts of variable-length real DNA containing no trigger, serving as the utility baseline.
-Prompt lengths are drawn uniformly at random and all genomic context is extracted from contiguous uppercase-DNA stretches with at least 90\% base purity.
-All prompts are formatted as multi-entry FASTA files with structured headers encoding category, trigger presence, prompt length, and source batch for downstream parsing.
+Evaluation prompts are constructed under a single shared three-category protocol across both models, with model-specific provenance and length parameters dictated by context-window size and corpus partitioning.
+For each trigger, we constructed 115 prompts spanning three categories designed to disentangle the components of the attack.
+Fifteen \emph{trigger-only} prompts consist of the bare trigger motif with no flanking context, testing minimal-context activation and exploring the stochastic structure of generation.
+Fifty \emph{context-trigger} prompts contain a variable-length prefix of real genomic DNA ending with the trigger, testing whether the backdoor activates in realistic sequence contexts.
+The remaining fifty \emph{clean-genomic} prompts consist of variable-length real DNA containing no trigger, serving as the utility baseline.
+Right-edge trigger placement is deliberate in both cases, as it isolates the model's emission conditional on the trigger from any in-context dilution and provides the strongest possible test of the trigger-to-payload association.
+The two models differ only in source data and prompt-length distributions.
+Evo 2 prompts are drawn from held-out eukaryotic batches 2--8 of the OpenGenome2 NCBI data with prompt lengths randomized between 200 and 8,192\,bp, while GENERator prompts are drawn from the held-out validation split, comprising windows excluded from training under the train-exclusion blocklist, with 6\,bp-aligned prompt lengths randomized between 180 and 1,002\,bp.